Option-Aware Adversarial Inverse Reinforcement Learning for Robotic Control: INTRODUCTION

 In this work, we propose a novel HIL algorithm -- Hierarchical Adversarial Inverse Reinforcement Learning (H-AIRL), which integrates the SOTA IL algorithm Adversarial Inverse Reinforcement Learning (AIRL) \cite{DBLP:journals/corr/abs-1710-11248} with the option framework through an objective based on the directed information.
-To the best of our knowledge, this is the first work on the hierarchical extension of AIRL.
 Compared with GAIL, AIRL is able to recover the expert reward function along with the expert policy and has more robust and stable performance for challenging robotic tasks \cite{DBLP:journals/corr/abs-1710-11248, jena2021augmenting, wang2021decision}.
 From the algorithm perspective, our contributions are as follows: \textbf{(1)} We propose a practical lower bound of the directed information between the option choice and the corresponding state-action sequences, which can be modeled as a variational posterior and updated in a Variational Autoencoder (VAE) \cite{DBLP:journals/corr/KingmaW13} framework.
-This design enables our algorithm to update the high-level and low-level policy at the same time in an end-to-end fashion, which is an improvement compared with \cite{DBLP:conf/iclr/SharmaSRK19}. \textbf{(2)} We redefine the AIRL objectives on the extended state and action space, in order to directly recover a hierarchical policy from the demonstrations. \textbf{(3)} We provide an Expectation-Maximization (EM) \cite{moon1996expectation} adaption of our algorithm so that it can be applied to the expert demonstrations without the sub-task annotations (i.e., unsegmented expert data) which are easier to obtain in practice. \textbf{(4)} We provide solid theoretical justification of the three folds mentioned above, and comparisons of our algorithm with SOTA HIL and IL baselines on multiple Mujoco \cite{todorov2012mujoco} continuous control tasks where our algorithm significantly outperforms the others.
+This design enables our algorithm to update the high-level and low-level policy at the same time in an end-to-end fashion, which is an improvement compared with \cite{DBLP:conf/iclr/SharmaSRK19}. \textbf{(2)} We redefine the AIRL objectives on the extended state and action space, in order to directly recover a hierarchical policy from the demonstrations. \textbf{(3)} We provide an Expectation-Maximization (EM) \cite{moon1996expectation} adaption of our algorithm so that it can be applied to the expert demonstrations without the sub-task annotations (i.e., unsegmented expert data) which are easier to obtain in practice.
+Further, we provide solid theoretical justification of the three folds mentioned above, and comparisons of our algorithm with SOTA HIL and IL baselines on multiple Mujoco \cite{todorov2012mujoco} continuous control tasks where our algorithm significantly outperforms the others.